SyedSiddiqShakir/SyedSiddiqShakir/README.md

 - 🌱 i’m currently learning **Python and Machine Learning**

-- 👨‍💻 all of my projects are available at [github.com/SyedSiddiqShakir](github.com/SyedSiddiqShakir)
+- 👨‍💻 all of my projects are available at github.com/SyedSiddiqShakir

+- ⚙️ some of my CAD Designs are available here grabcad.com/syed.siddiq.shakir-1

 - 📫 how to reach me **syedsiddiqshakir@gmail.com**